botify-labs/simpleflow/README.rst

 And ensure your deciders and activity workers have access to this S3 bucket (``s3:GetObject`` and ``s3:PutObject`` should be enough, but please test it first).

+The overhead of the signature format is maximum 91 chars at this point (fixed protocol and UUID width, and max 5M = 5242880 for the size part).
+So you should ensure that your bucket + directory is not longer than 256 - 91 = 165 chars, else you may not be able to get a working jumbo field signature for tiny fields.
+In that case stripping the signature would only break things down the road in unpredictable and hard to debug ways, so simpleflow will raise.

 This feature is still in beta mode, and any feedback is appreciated.